 For a non-negotiable behaviour or 2 more BehaviourWatch logs in a week a 'RRS' day will be triggered after reference to the Leadership team.
-This will result in an internal seclusion and a member of the Senior Leadership Team will discuss this with parents and the pupil.
+This will result in an internal seclusion and a member of the Senior Leadership Team will discuss this with parents and the pupil social distancing rules must be followed.
 In exceptional circumstances the 'RRS' day could happen in the following week.
-During the 'RRS' day the restorative proforma should be completed and logged on BehaviourWatch (appendix I)
+During the 'RRS' day the restorative proforma should be completed and logged on BehaviourWatch (Appendix I)